Paroxysmisch/genome-assembly/dissertation/main.typ

   [$arrow.t$ Recall Inverse], [#a_sd(0.641026205681568, 0.017880694079863063)], [#a_sd(0.6517168777285816, 0.015402737588688454)], best[#a_sd(0.6744186766572746, 0.019091024109722618)],
   highlight[$arrow.t$ F1 Inverse], highlight[#a_sd(0.4665307562943479, 0.02181144060394172)], highlight(best[#a_sd(0.5877544298868103, 0.006282638788092146)]), highlight[#a_sd(0.5655748649808248, 0.002447230862814821)],
 ),
-caption: [Likewise for the SymGAT+Edge architecture.]
+caption: [Likewise for the @symgatedge architecture.]
 ) <tab:symgat_test>

 #pagebreak()